the French flag

 Book A

-In the first book of the Metaphysics, Aristotle asserts that every human being has a natural desire to know, and the pleasure taken in sensory perceptions serves as evidence of this.
+In the first book of the Metaphysics, Aristotle asserts that every human being has a natural desire to know, and the pleasure we take in sensory perception is evidence of this.

-Unlike animals, humans know how to organise their experiences, and therefore derive far greater enjoyment from them.
+Unlike animals, humans are able to organise their experiences, and therefore derive far greater benefit from them.
 Experience is not yet science, but science and art arise from experience.
-Indeed, it is through the abstraction of multiple similar experiences that the mind forms general notions and gains access to scientific knowledge.
+Indeed, it is by abstracting from multiple similar experiences that the mind forms general notions and arrives at scientific knowledge.

-Aristotle defends the value of experience, and it is perhaps partly from this text that we have developed the tendency to contrast an Aristotle empiricist with a Plato who would be a rationalist:
+Aristotle defends the value of experience, and it is perhaps partly from this text that we have come to contrast an empiricist Aristotle with a rationalist Plato:

 It may even be observed that people who have only experience to rely on seem to succeed better than those who, without the data of experience, rely solely on reason1.

-The explanation is simple: experience makes us aware of particular cases, while reason provides us with general notions; yet in practice, we deal only with particulars.
+The explanation is simple: experience acquaints us with particular cases, while reason furnishes general notions; yet in practice, we deal only with particulars.
 A doctor does not treat Man in the abstract but rather Socrates, or this or that individual.

-Reasoning allows the doctor to understand the causes of things, and it is precisely in this capacity that reason surpasses experience, which is content to observe the existence of facts without seeking their cause.
+Reason enables the doctor to understand the causes of things, and it is precisely in this capacity that reason surpasses experience, which is content to observe that facts obtain without seeking their cause.

-It is in this book of the Metaphysics that we find the famous idea that originally as today, it was astonishment and wonder that led human beings to philosophy
+It is in this book of the Metaphysics that we find the famous idea that originally as today, it was astonishment and wonder that first drew human beings to philosophy 2.

-The philosopher, then, is one who, like a child in its earliest days, is astonished and amazed by the phenomena around him—who lets what is be, and accepts it as it is.
+The philosopher is one who, like a young child, remains astonished by the phenomena around him — one who lets things be, and receives them as they are.

-Among the sciences, those that are particularly philosophical are those pursued for their own sake, and not for any material advantage.
+Among the sciences, those that are most truly philosophical are pursued for their own sake, and not for any practical advantage.

 Since to know something is to know its cause, we must seek the science of primary causes.

-This leads Aristotle to provide a brief overview of the different types of causes identified in the Physics:
+This leads Aristotle to give a brief overview of the different types of causes he identified in the Physics:

 - The material cause: the matter of the thing.